 Motivations and attitudes were significantly correlated.
-Age, family income, and type of high school graduated from had no significant relationship with performance, while sex, school, and course preference had a significant relationship with the performance in TLE.
-However, the teachers' profiles had no significant relationship with the performance in TLE.
+Age, family income, and type of high school graduated from had no significant relationship with performance while sex, school and course preference had significant relationship with the performance in TLE.
+However, the teachers' profile had no significant relationship on the performance in TLE.

 Motivations and attitudes had no relationship with performance in TLE.
-Moreover, there was no significant difference in the motivation of students who personally chose TLE as their course and those who were influenced by other people.
-Keywords - Technology and Livelihood Education, teaching strategies, curricular development I. INTRODUCTION
+Moreover, there was no significant difference in the motivation of students who chose personally TLE as their course and those who were influenced by other people.

+Keywords - Level of motivations, teaching strategies, technology and livelihood education

+I. INTRODUCTION

-Problem and its Setting
+A. Problem and its Setting